Alain-René Lesage: Youth and education

 Claude Lesage, the father of the novelist, held the united positions of advocate, notary and registrar of the royal court in Rhuys.
 His mother's name was Jeanne Brenugat.
 Both Lesage's father and mother died when Lesage was very young, and he was left in the care of his uncle who wasted his education and fortune.
-Père Bochard, of the Order of the Jesuits, Principal of the College in Vannes, became interested in the boy on account of his natural talents.
+Bochard, of the Order of the Jesuits, Principal of the College in Vannes, became interested in the boy on account of his natural talents.
 Bochard cultivated Lesage's taste for literature.
 At age 25, Lesage went to Paris in 1693 "to pursue his philosophical studies".

 In August 1694, he married the daughter of a joiner, Marie Elizabeth Huyard.
 She was beautiful but had no fortune, and Lesage had little practice.
 About this time he encountered an old schoolfellow, the dramatist Antoine Danchet, who is said to have advised him to take up literature.
 He began as a translator, and published in 1695 a French version of the Epistles of Aristaenetus, which was not successful.
 Shortly afterwards he found a valuable patron and adviser in the Abbé de Lyonne, who bestowed on him an annuity of 600 livres, and recommended him to exchange the classics for Spanish literature, of which he was himself a student and collector.
 Spanish literature was once very popular in France when the queens of the house of Austria sat upon the throne, but had become neglected by Lesage's time.